Skip to main content

 Q: How can I protect myself against a personal situation that may cause me to miss the race?

-Our registration service provider offers optional 3rd party insurance coverage to purchase at the same time you register.
+A: Our registration service provider offers optional 3rd party insurance coverage to purchase at the same time you register.
 Provided the race itself is not canceled, you can insure yourself against a personal calamity or circumstance that prevents you from attending.

 Q: What’s the point of insurance?
 Can’t I just come another year if I am injured right before the race?

 A: Race insurance** is your best, and at times, only option should you have something come up that prevents you from participating at the last minute.
 BCBR is working hard throughout the year to bring the race together and race entries provide the funding to do so.
-At some point the funds are spent and the race is on – and we are all committed.
+At some point the funds are spent, the race is on and we are all committed.
 Please make yourself aware of BCBR’s policy for refunds.

 ** Please note: The insurance is offered by a 3rd party provider.
 It is not managed by BC Bike Race, nor does BC Bike Race have any say or influence in any of their rules or procedures.
 Insurance MUST be purchased at the same time as you buy your entry or upgrade, it cannot be purchased afterwards or applied retroactively.
 For more information visit https://www.refundable.me/